cameronduncan678/CD-CodeInstatute_Milestone01/README.md

     * Trek page
     * Book page

 For design the navbar used a minimal one lighter color style with white letters.
 The color chosen was the **primary colour** (see color section) with white lettering to make it easier for users to see.
-For further ease in user experiance each page contains a class of:
+For further ease in user experiance each page contains a class coded in **style.css** of:

 ```html
     class = "nav-active"